walexy/zoomguy-copy-01/src/pages/features.md

       **Pre-event “Green Room”**

-      As your event begins, your Zoom Squad host will ensure all presenters are welcomed, audio levels are checked, flow is set, and everyone is ready for a great experience.
+      As your event begins, your Meeting Squad host will ensure all presenters are welcomed, audio levels are checked, flow is set, and everyone is ready for a great experience.

       **Full Event Moderation**